28 min read

 For sales in B2B software, the most critical factor is case studies.
 In Asia, especially, there's a strong focus on risk aversion, meaning potential customers often want to know who else is using the product before making any commitments.
 If you don't have case studies to show, you need to build credibility through other means, such as demonstrating customer traction, providing proof of your technology, and adherence to regulations.
 This triangle of credibility—customer traction, technology, and regulatory validation—helps customers feel more comfortable with your product and your company's reliability.

 When it comes to pricing, there's a clear correlation between the size of the deal and the level of evidence you need to present.
-For a smaller deal, such as $10,000, you might only need some basic feedback or initial interest.
-But as the price increases—say, to $100,000—you'll need much more evidence to justify that cost.
-Potential customers will ask a lot of questions about your product’s differentiators, the frameworks you’ve used to build it, and who else is already using it.
+For smaller deals ($10,000), basic feedback may suffice, but for larger ones ($100,000), more evidence is needed to justify the cost.
+Customers will ask about your product's differentiators, frameworks, and users.

 We closed our seed round in April 2023, a time during which we weren’t actively raising.
 Founders should always have a fundraising mentality.
 I wouldn’t recommend waiting until you have just a few months of runway left.
 This is cutting it too close.
 Instead, stay in fundraising mode actively, and when the timing is right, execute.
 How do you know when the timing is right?
 It is when investors are reaching out to you, not the other way around.